 This should come as no surprise given the online age in which we live, but here are some leaked pics of Stern’s next game.
-The “official” reveal was canceled “out of respect to the passing of Her Majesty Queen Elizabeth II,” as Stern had planned on revealing the machine at the Electrocoin booth for IAAPA Expo Europe 2022.
-There’s always someone with an “in” on the pinball scene though, so these popped up on places like Reddit, Pinside and Facebook.
+The “official” reveal was cancelled “out of respect to the passing of Her Majesty Queen Elizabeth II”, as Stern had initially planned on revealing the machine at the Electrocoin booth for IAAPA Expo Europe 2022.
+There’s always someone “in” on the pinball scene though, so these official pics gradually popped up on online places like Reddit, Pinside and Facebook.

-These might not be final-final pics but it does make it obvious that this is all based upon Sean Connery’s Bond and not any of the others.
-This makes sense from a marketing stand point – I’ve always seen Connery’s Bond top fan lists (and the pinball market does tend to be older).
-I’ll run a separate post about this once the official announcement is made but expect these to start shipping soon.
-First is Pro, then Premium(IMHO this ^ would look better without the giant DR. NO logo on there, but maybe that’s just me)
+These might not be final-final pics, but it does make it obvious that this is all based upon Sean Connery’s Bond and not any of the others.
+This makes sense from a marketing stand point – I’ve always seen Connery Bond top fan lists, and the pinball market does tend to skew older.
+I’ll run a separate post about this once the official announcement is made but expect these to ship soon.
+Above is Pro (which IMHO would look better without the giant DR. NO logo, but maybe that’s just me), below is Premium.

 Dave & Busters Announces Middle East Plans; Testing Game & Go Food

-On the 2nd story, this is another interesting concept that they are experimenting with in conjunction with Coca-Cola, where they have what’s essentially a convenience store on-site; You scan your card when you go in and you’re charged once you leave, based on what you bought.
+On the other story, this is another interesting concept that they are experimenting with in conjunction with Coca-Cola, where they have what’s essentially a convenience store on-site; you scan your card when you go in and you’re charged once you leave, based on what you bought.
 Pretty cool and as the headline says, futuristic.
-This is currently testing at the Hollywood, FL location where, if successful, it’ll roll out to their other stores.
+This is currently testing at the Hollywood, FL location, and if successful, it’ll roll out to other stores.